kingsdigitallab/alice-thornton/frontend/accessibility/index.md

 ## Reporting accessibility problems with this website

-Please email Jo.Edge@ed.ac.uk with details of the problems.
+Please email alicethorntonsbooks@gmail.com with details of the problems.

 ## Compliance status